White Collar Defense

 - Obtained complete dismissal of felony wiretapping charges based on a successful challenge to the constitutionality of the offense statute.

 - Obtained complete criminal and civil declination, and return of all seized funds, for the president and founder of an integrated circuit design company in connection with a lengthy federal contract fraud investigation.

-- Representing Viceroy Hotel Group in a forfeiture action filed by the U.S. Department of Justice, which is seeking forfeiture of worldwide assets linked to the alleged $3 billion dollar misappropriation of funds from the 1 Malaysian Development Berhad (the Malaysian Development Fund).
+- Representing Viceroy Hotel Group in a forfeiture action filed by the U.S. Department of Justice, which is seeking forfeiture of worldwide assets linked to the alleged $3 billion misappropriation of funds from the 1 Malaysia Development Berhad (the Malaysian Development Fund).

 - Declination of a federal criminal investigation of former Countrywide CEO Angelo Mozilo.